-6.9 Professional Learning Summary and Updates
+6.7 Professional Learning Summary and Updates

-Heidi Chavez presented the D/M SELPA's Professional Learning Summary and Updates.
-Heidi highlighted today's Directors' Training will be on Social Emotional Health and presented by Mike Norton and Erika Riley after D/M SELPA Steering and Finance Committee.
+Heidi Chavez presented the D/M Charter SELPA's Professional Learning Summary and Updates.
+Heidi highlighted there will be a Directors' Training on Social Emotional Health after D/M SELPA Steering and Finance Committee which is approximately 11:00am on February 19, 2021.
 She asked those who plan to attend to register.
-Heidi said she emailed a survey to the directors asking for input on professional learning topics for the 2021-22 school year and asked directors who have not completed the survey to please do so to help with planning.
+Heidi said she emailed a survey to the directors asking for input on professional learning topics for the 2021-22 school year and asked directors who have not completed the survey to please do so in order to help with planning.